Hunter-WYSIWYG/contact-tracing-app/README.md

 -> Repeat steps 2-7 when you need to work on this feature again

 when feature is finished:
+1. git pull

+2. git checkout [name of feature branch] (in console)

+3. git merge master

-1. create new merge request (in Gitlab)
+4. create merge request (in Gitlab: Merge Request -> New Merge Request)

-2.